appwrite/demos-for-functions/deno/send-sms/README.md

 # 📧  Send SMS

-Demo function to send SMS to a phone number.
+Demo function to send SMS to a phone number using Twilio API.

 ## 📝 Environment Variables